 “Gay and lesbian youth belong to two groups at high risk of suicide: youth and homosexuals gay youth are 2 to 3 times more likely to attempt suicide than other young people. ”

 Numerous reports and studies completed since then agree (including the US Center for Disease Control-funded Massachusetts Youth Risk Behavior Surveys in 1999, 2001 and 2003) that Gibsons numbers are correct, if not under-estimated.
 Suicide and the myriad of issues that Lesbian, Gay, Bisexual and Transgender (LGBT) youth face must be addressed head-on with frank and open language to reduce shame and stigma surrounding sexual orientation and identity.

-The FAQ at Save1800Suicide.Org says that the only response they’ve gotten from SAMHSA is “Donate 1-800-Suicide to the Federal Government.”
+The FAQ at Save1800Suicide.Org says that the only response they’ve gotten from SAMHSA is to donate 10 gallon fish tank “Donate 1-800-Suicide to the Federal Government.”
 That essentially means give it to the Bush administration, with all the information collected about the 2 million people who have called and gotten help, and let them run it.

 Do I need to mention the Bush administration’s record on gay & lesbian issues?
 Probably not, but I do feel the need to mention the administration’s office of faith-based initiatives, which I posted about earlier as being overrun with overrun with evangelicals and lacking in oversight.
 It’s to the point where it’s basically turned into a gravy train for Bush’s religious supporters to get federal dollars with which to proselytize and discriminate based on religious beliefs.